rggassner/gridcosmpy/README.md

 You might want to hardcode the variable "current" to a low number, like 10, to have a small preview before a full run.

+The scripts under the folder str2imgzoom are able to generate image content from text using stable diffusion, that can be afterwards fed into gridcosmpy for animation.
+A proof of concept video using Escher, HR Giger sytles with Philip K. Dick texts can be found at https://youtu.be/m-EoMtV9uO4

 # Dependencies